-Three hundred youth throughout Santa Fe to include private, public, tribal and charter high schools, and local disconnected and homeless youth participated in a day-long Summit.
-During the Summit, the youth leaders' facilitated discussions with participants on the 12 identified priority areas of change revealed by the 2015 Youth Survey and worked towards creating a "Call to Action Plan."
+Three-hundred youth throughout Santa Fe to include private, public and charter high schools, and local disconnected and homeless youth participated in a day-long Summit.
+During the Summit, the youth leaders facilitated discussions with participants on the 12 identified priority areas of change revealed by the 2015 Youth Survey and detailed a "Call to Action Plan."